 5. Play a Game

-Grab a frisbee, football or kickball and get the kids active.
+Take a frisbee, football or kickball with you and get moving during your visit.
 Or play a fun game of keep-away or tag as a family.

 6. Observe the Wildlife

 On our walk through the park last week, we saw a coyote!

 Yep, right in the middle of suburbia.
 You can frequently see rabbits, birds of prey, deer, squirrels and other animals in the park and kids will enjoy watching their antics.

 7. Find Something New